xin-huang/SeleDiff/appendix/README.md

 All the programs were executed with a single thread.

 `./programs/TDigestTest.java` compares median estimations from `t-digest` and `quickselect`.
+After build and install `SeleDiff`, you can execute `./programs/run_TDigestTest.sh` to see the results.

 ### Simulation for Demographic Models